Birth Photography: Why You Should Hire a Birth Photographer - Baby Chick

 6. It is not limited.

 Many photos that people see and find of birth photography are vaginal births, but I am here to tell you that birth photography is not limited to just mothers who are planning a natural birth.
-Hospitals are increasingly allowing photographers in the operating room for C-section deliveries.
-If a woman has a C-section or other emergencies happen, birth photography can help a woman have fond memories of her birth even when things don’t go as she had planned or hoped.
+Hospitals are increasingly allowing photographers to be present in the operating room during C-section deliveries.
+If a woman has a C-section or other emergencies happen, birth photography can help a woman have fond memories of her birth, even when things don’t go as she had planned or hoped.

 7. It can allow women to heal.

 Birth photography can serve as a beautiful tool in helping a mother cope with births that didn’t go as planned.
 While initially seeing the images may be difficult for her, many mothers have found that having those images is empowering.
-Images of C-sections are just as beautiful as images of vaginal births because it’s birth and it’s the moment your baby came into the world.
-These photos allow mothers to be able to see things they wouldn’t have otherwise been able to see — such as when baby was taken to be cleaned after the C-section or the time when they may still be sleepy from medication.
+Images of C-sections are just as beautiful as images of vaginal births because it’s birth, and it’s the moment your baby came into the world.
+These photos allow mothers to see things they wouldn’t have otherwise been able to see — such as when baby was taken to be cleaned after the C-section or when they may still be sleepy from medication.

 Childbirth is the most amazing, miraculous event EVER.
 The moment your child enters this world is something you never want to forget.
 If you’re going to document your baby bump and sweet newborn photos, why not document the moment your child is born?
-It really makes you look at how beautiful it all is and the miracle that is giving birth.
+It really makes you appreciate how beautiful it all is and the miracle of giving birth.

 Birth Photography: Capturing The Moment You First Became a Mother | Baby Chick